numenta/nupic-legacy/_includes/content/community.md

 Do you have a feature request or bug report?
 Please [sign up for a JIRA account](https://issues.numenta.org/secure/Signup!default.jspa) so you can [create tickets](https://issues.numenta.org/secure/CreateIssue!default.jspa) yourself.

+Looking for some low-hanging fruit to get your feet wet?
+Here's a [list of tasks for newbies](https://issues.numenta.org/issues/?jql=labels%20%3D%20newbie) to the project.
+If you're interested in working on some of them, let us know on our mailing list.

 ## Mailing Lists

 We'd prefer to facilitate all public conversations about NuPIC and its associated technologies on our primary mailing list: __[nupic@lists.numenta.org](http://lists.numenta.org/mailman/listinfo/nupic_lists.numenta.org)__.
 You can find a complete list of all our mailing lists [here](http://lists.numenta.org/mailman/listinfo).